FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-git-like-diff/readme.md

 }
 ```

-### Failed Example
+### Failed example

-The RPC calculate-git-like-diff input has two target nodes.
-One of the nodes,'R1', has not been installed yet.
-The output
-describes the result of the calculate-git-like-diff RPC.
+RPC input contains two target nodes, one of which (R1) is not installed.
+RPC output describes the result of the calculate-git-like-diff RPC.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-git-like-diff' \